Preparing and planning for life after school

 Here are a few tips that might help:

-Help them develop a personal vision
+Develop a personal vision

-Consider what they’re good at
+Consider what you’re good at

-Write their vision down
+Write your vision down

 A vision is only useful if you do something with it.
-Helping your student understand the importance of converting their vision into a plan of action is crucial.

 Develop a plan